NicholasBoll/github-migration/README.md

     - Example: `java -jar bfg-1.13.0.jar --strip-blobs-bigger-than 2M <repo>.git`
     - Run `(cd <repo>.git; git reflog expire --expire=now --all && git gc --prune=now --aggressive)`
     - To see how big your repo is you can run `du -sh <repo>.git`
+    - Rewrite API commit hashes: `npm run rewrite`.
+This will use the commit map created by BFG and write the new commit hashes to all downloaded Pull requests, comments and commits.
 1. Push to target location: `(cd <repo>; git push <dest-repo> --mirror)`
-1. Download all issues and comments: `npm run fetch`.
-This will download all github artifacts.
-To see output, run `DEBUG=* npm run fetch`.
-This will count toward you API, but fetching is in batches of 100.
-This should mean only dozens of API hits
+1. Now we start the creation process on the target repo.
+Run `npm run branches`.
+This will create a branch for each PR (from the `sed` command run earlier)